Procedures and Devices for Chronic Dry Eye

 Under normal conditions, your eye and tear film are in balance.
 The balance of oil, water, and mucus from the tear film protects and lubricates your eye.
-When something throws off balance this balance, dry eye can occur.2
+When something throws off this balance, dry eye can occur.2

 Meibomian gland dysfunction (MGD) condition where the glands are not secreting enough oil or when the oil they secrete is of poor quality.
 MGD causes the tears to dry out too quickly and can lead to chronic dry eye.3

 Intense pulsed light therapy

 Some devices or procedures offer drug-free symptom relief for MGD.
 Intense pulsed light therapy (IPL) is a procedure that can be performed to treat MGD.
 IPL uses light energy to warm the meibomian glands, helping to express the oil from the glands.4,5